 He heard the door burst open and opened his eyes.

 She stepped into view and stopped.
 She froze.
 She stared as if overtaken by the same incredible force that had a hold on him.
 They looked at each other for the very first time.
 He saw her face go from smiling and happy to suddenly serious.

 She didn’t hear him.

 Burg was welcoming her home.

 She walked straight to the bed Artist was sitting on and climbed onto his lap.
 He felt her weight resting on him and she grabbed his face.

-He looked up at her helpless.
+He looked up at her, helpless.
 Gazing at the girl he had always been obsessed with.
 The girl he had never realized came from a rich family.
-The girl he had never wanted to fuck, or do anything physical with.
-He looked up, helpless, staring at the love he could never have.
+The girl he had never wanted to fuck or do anything physical with.
+He looked at her, helpless, staring at the love he could never have.

 “Welcome home,” he whispered.

 Shadow didn’t want to go.
 Fuck them.
 He was in a war with his mother for Bekah.
 He was sure as hell not going to fight her parents, too.
 When she said her parents wanted to meet him, he took off.
 He walked away, and out came Servant.

 Servant was not happy about Bekah at all.
 She made Rose nervous.
 Rose didn’t trust her, and Rose had been telling him who to love and who to trust for a long time now.
 Without her guidance, he did not know how to proceed.
 But he did not trust Bekah and he did not like being around her.